 The convenience of this small ski slope, located just 17 miles from downtown Pittsburgh, makes up for what it may lack in terrain and amenities.
 This inexpensive option, with all of the necessary rental equipment, including helmets, makes a good choice for kids and adult beginners, or a fun afternoon activity with family and friends.
 Nighttime hours from Monday through Friday let locals take advantage of the resident discount and get a few runs in after work.

-A good mix of beginner, intermediate and advanced terrain plus a robust kids ski school program make it easy to see why Hidden Valley consistently earns recognition as one of the Mid-Atlantic's most popular family ski resorts.
+A good mix of beginner, intermediate and advanced terrain plus the robust kids ski school program makes it easy to see why Hidden Valley consistently earns recognition as one of the Mid-Atlantic's most popular family ski resorts.
 Located just an hour from Pittsburgh in the Laurel Highlands, the resort caters to families with children with a snow tubing park and kid-friendly dining.

-Home of the famous double-diamond Lower Wildcat slope, Laurel Mountain, located on 493 acres of Laurel Mountain State Park in south-central Pennsylvania, reopened in 2016 after a decade-long renovation project.
+Home of the famous double-diamond Lower Wildcat slope, Laurel Mountain, located on 493 acres of Laurel Mountain State Park in south-central Pennsylvania boasts the highest vertical drop on the Laurel Ridge in Pennsylvania at 761 feet.
 Laurel Mountain joins Hidden Valley Resort, Mystic Mountain and Seven Springs Mountain Resort to make the Laurel Highlands, a premier snow-sports destination located fewer than 100 miles from Pittsburgh and within 200 miles of other major metro areas, including the Washington, D.C./Baltimore region and both Cleveland and Columbus, Ohio.

 Formerly known as Mountain View, this small ski area in Erie County maintains 10 slopes and trails for downhill skiing and snowboarding.
 With a ski school and tubing park, Monday night College Night, Two-for-Tuesday discount, and a full rental shop with tunes available, Mount Pleasant makes an appealing winter destination for the whole family.